leematos/mixxxml/README.md

     {{group}}

-This is a variable.
-This allows you to leverage the new variable features of mixxx 1.12 theming to make templating easier.
+This is a mixxxml variable.
+It allows you to leverage the new variable features of mixxx 1.12 theming to make templating easier.
 To set a variable you can use the following syntax:

     Set(something): value

-this will generate the following XML:
+This will generate the following XML:

     <SetVariable name="something">value</SetVariable>

-To access that variable in the future, you can now use the brace syntax:
+To access that variable in the future, you can use the brace syntax:

     {{something}}